 Here are ways to keep your carport in great shape.

 Inspect the Structure

 If you’ve had your carport for more than a year, now is a good time to inspect its structure.
-Even if it’s made to withstand the elements, snow buildup may cause undue stress to the roof.
+Even if it’s made to withstand the elements, rain and hail may cause undue stress to the roof.
 Months of water damage may also cause it to rust and create punctures, which ultimately lead to leaks.
 Take a good look at the supporting beams and the ceiling to note any bumps or corrosion.
 Get a ladder and inspect the roof for any rust or punctures.
 If there are any, call your carport contractor immediately to remediate these issues.
-This way, you’re confident that your carport will stay sturdy despite the strong winds and harsh snow that comes with this season.
+This way, you’re confident that your carport will stay sturdy despite the strong winds and harsh conditions that comes with this season.

 Keep it Clean